[7 MIN READ]

-Kevin Brooks is the chief operating officer of acute care services at Swedish Health Services.
-Kevin has over 15 years of experience in health care leadership and strategic planning.
-The pandemic, he says, has tested caregivers and health care leadership in unimaginable ways—but it’s also highlighted the resilience of dauntless health care workers who’ve made sacrifices beyond measure.
+Kevin Brooks, the regional chief operating officer of the Puget Sound region services at Swedish Health Services, has over 15 years of experience in health care leadership and strategic planning.
+The pandemic, he says, has tested caregivers and administrators in unimaginable ways — but it’s also highlighted the resilience of dauntless workers who’ve made sacrifices beyond measure.

 As part of our series recognizing the second anniversary of the COVID-19 pandemic, we talked with Kevin about his recollections from the pandemic’s early days, the experiences of Swedish caregivers and the lessons learned that have changed Swedish and all of health care.